MoonSquaredd/Guilty-Stage-Tool/README.md

 ### Support
 - Guilty Gear: None (May receive support in the future)
+- Guilty Gear X: None (Compression/Encryption issues, at the moment)
-- Guilty Gear X/Guilty Gear X Plus: Full
+- Guilty Gear X Plus: Full
 - Guilty Gear XX/#Reload/Slash/AC/AC+: Partial?
-(Stage should load, but any compressed sprites can't be seen)
+(If not encrypted, stage should load, but any compressed sprites can't be seen)
 - Guilty Gear Isuka: Full (Unless something im not aware breaks in the future)
 - Guilty Gear XX AC+R: Full